 I considered the potentially disqualifying and mitigating conditions in light of all the relevant facts and circumstances surrounding this case.
-The discussion under Guidelines F and E, above, applies here as well.
+The discussion under Guideline F, above, applies here as well.
 Applicant has had financial problems for several years, which have not been resolved.
-He made some very poor financial choices, and has a long history of not paying his debts.
-Applicant's conduct with regards to his finances was not mitigated.
-In addition, Applicant failed to show that the omission of relevant and material information from his e-QIP was accidental and not intentional.
+He has a long history of not paying his debts.
+Applicant's conduct with regard to his finances was not mitigated.